sumit-prasad/sumit-prasad/README.md

 I'm Sumit, a self-taught Backend Web Developer and Software Engineer, passionate about crafting meaningful projects and exploring new technologies.

 #### About Me
-- :man_technologist: I'm the digital wizard who tries to crafts web wonders and occasionally dances with software sorcery.
+- :man_technologist: I'm the digital wizard who tries to craft web wonders and occasionally works in developing software.
-- :seedling: I'm a curious minded individual, always planting new tech seeds and watching them grow into mighty skills.
+- :seedling: Computer Science Engineer
-- :heart: I thrive on open source adventures and teaming up with fellow enthusiasts to help in making beautiful piece of tech.
+- :heart: I love tinkering with electronic gadgets and enjoy collecting keyboards.

 ## Skills